SHOW SIDEBAR

 serving cutleryserving cutlery

-There are also cake servers and tongs for serving cakes.
+There are also cake servers and tongs that can be used to separate cakes.

-Materials such as pure silver sterling silver, silver plate, and stainless steel are used for the blades of knives and forks.
+Materials such as sterling silver, silver plate, and stainless steel are used for the blades of knives and forks.

-Most spoons are integrated with the handle, but many knives and forks have a structure that allows the blade to be replaced, and are made of a different material from the handle (handles made of pure silver, blades made of silver plate, etc.). ) is also available.
+Most spoons have an integrated handle, but many knives and forks have interchangeable blades, and are made of a different material than the handle (for example, the handle is pure silver and the blade is silver plated). ) are also available.

 1. Pure silver (sterling silver)